The Mindapples Campaign

 cost the UK £105bn a year

-Over the years we've done
+Over the years we've run a range of

-lots of pop-ups, events and projects
+events and projects

 If you think you could help our campaign, either by funding part of our work or getting involved yourself, please do drop us a line and help us make looking after our minds as natural as brushing our teeth.